-Espoo unit leading international research projects Wide-ranging collaboration guarantees safe pharmaceutical research The clinical development unit in Espoo is an operational lead in several of Bayer's global clinical trials that are related to, for example, new oncological therapies and women's health.
+Espoo unit leading international research projects

+Wide-ranging collaboration guarantees safe pharmaceutical research

+The clinical development unit in Espoo is an operational lead in several of Bayer's global clinical trials that are related to, for example, new oncological therapies and women's health.
 Pharmaceutical research and development is conducted with an extensive network of collaborators and partners.
 Bayer's strategic goal is to conduct R&D work internally and with partners such as universities, research institutions, biotech companies, startups, and other collaborators.
-Cell and gene therapies are one of new focus areas in R&D: "In Finland, we have the optimal infrastructure to conduct both research and development, including clear legal landscape, comprehensive electronic health records, and attractive opportunities for academic and scientific collaboration.
+Cell and gene therapies are one of new focus areas in R&D:

+"In Finland, we have the optimal infrastructure to conduct both research and development, including clear legal landscape, comprehensive electronic health records, and attractive opportunities for academic and scientific collaboration.
 One of the challenges in clinical research is to find talents with global clinical project management experience in Finland.
 Cooperation with universities is one way for us to find and train future talents.
 At Bayer, we welcome talents from all over the world," says Tarja Jalava, Head of Clinical Project Management for Oncology Strategic Business Unit.

+Bayer and Orion: a drug for prostate cancer approved in 60 countries

+The European Medicines Agency granted marketing authorization in 2020 for a prostate cancer drug developed jointly by Bayer and Orion.
+The drug is indicated for the treatment of non-metastatic castration resistant prostate cancer in patients who are at high risk of developing metastatic disease.
+The active substance has now been approved in 60 countries, and an application for a further indication has been submitted in the EU, US, and Japan.
+Furthermore, an extensive development program is ongoing, with new clinical trials underway or planned in various stages of prostate cancer.

-Bayer and Orion develop a drug for prostate cancer In March 2020, the European Medicines Agency granted marketing authorization for a prostate cancer drug that was developed jointly by Bayer and Orion.
-The new drug is a good example of modern pharmaceutical research that entails persistent and multidisciplinary collaboration.
-Orion discovered the active substance in 2008, and Bayer got involved in the development project in 2014 when the phase 3 clinical trial was started.
-This global clinical trial formed the basis for the marketing authorization and had its operational lead in Bayer's oncology research unit in Espoo.
-The phase 3 trial included 1,509 patients in 36 countries.
-It was Bayer's largest clinical drug trial in prostate cancer.
-The Medical Writing unit also played a big role in compiling the marketing authorization application.
+This drug is a good example of modern pharmaceutical research that entails persistent and multidisciplinary collaboration.
+Orion discovered the active substance in 2008, and Bayer got involved in the development project in 2014: Bayer's oncology research unit in Espoo has a strong role in the operative management and scientific writing for the extensive global clinical trials used as the basis for marketing authorization.

 "Finland has top-class competence in clinical project management.
 Our professionals have successfully led an extensive global study that has enabled the development and commercialization of this medicinal product.
 Studies continue, and they are also led from Espoo," says Tarja Jalava.

-Finland has excellent opportunities to develop into one of the world's leading countries at the forefront of pharmaceutical research and development since Finland has strong competence in research areas that are most interesting for Bayer.
-Future trends in Bayer's pharmaceutical research - Digitalization - Targeted drug therapies - Gene and cell therapies
+Finland has excellent opportunities to develop into one of the world's leading countries at the forefront of pharmaceutical research, and Finland has strong competence in research areas that are interesting for Bayer.

+Future trends in Bayer's pharmaceutical research

+- Digitalization

+- Targeted drug therapies

+- Gene and cell therapies

-Ethical premise of research at Bayer The ethical premise of Bayer's clinical research is described in more detail on the webpage Ethics in Clinical Trials.
+Ethical premise of research at Bayer

+The ethical premise of Bayer's clinical research is described in more detail on the webpage: bayer.com/en/pharma/ethics-clinical-trials.

 The clinical trials conducted by Bayer adhere to the highest international, medical, scientific and ethical standards and principles.
 Utmost attention is paid to the patient's well-being, dignity, safety, and rights.
 All studies at Bayer also adhere to current national laws and regulations.
 Bayer sets high standards on designing clinical trials, allowing a high degree of transparency and openness.

 "At Bayer, people are always at the center of our work, be it patients, study personnel, or our own employees.
 Our LIFE values and the motto 'People do matter' are always strongly present.
-Our employees need to have right work & life balance.
+Our employees need to have the right work and life balance.
 This is hugely important for us to succeed together in our research."

+Tarja Jalava

-Tarja Jalava Head of Clinical Project Management for Oncology Strategic Business Unit
+Head of Clinical Project Management for Oncology Strategic Business Unit